backplane/pgxfer/README.md

 options:
-  -h, --help            show this help message and exit --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
+  -h, --help            show this help message and exit --clean-dest, --no-clean-dest
+                        before restoring database objects, issue commands to DROP all the objects that will be restored (default:
+                        False)
+  --init-dest, --no-init-dest
+                        drop and recreate the target database before restoring into it (default: True) --owner, --no-owner   Output commands to set ownership of objects to match the original database.
+When enabled pg_restore issues ALTER OWNER or SET SESSION AUTHORIZATION statements to set ownership of created schema elements. (default:
+                        True)
+  --acl, --no-acl       Restore access privileges (via grant/revoke commands)
+                        (default: True)
+  --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
                         log level to use when writing to the console (default:
                         'INFO')